woordwaark/Spotlight-pipeline/README.md

 When considering a data structure, we considered that each source consists of one or more articles.
 This is the case for magazines, newspapers and books.
 A book is then a source with only one article.
 Metadata must be added for each source as well as for each article within a source.
 Metadata about the source as a whole is placed at the beginning of the text file that contains the OCR text, and metadata about an article within a source is placed at the beginning of the article.

-For a source the following metadata can be included: editor, title, source type (book, journal, newpaper, website), series, year, number, place of publication, publisher, edition (or printing), url of website, date of consulting website, comments.
+For a source the following metadata can be included: editor, title, source type (book, journal, newspaper, website), series, year, number, place of publication, publisher, edition (or printing), url of website, date of consulting website, comments.

 For a article the following metadata can be included: author, title, genre (prose, poetry), language1 (normally Gronings), language2 (if another language is used as well), comments.